mgutz/dat/README.md

 transmitted to the database.

 In practice, SQL is easier to write with backticks.
-Indeed, the reason this library exists is my dissatisfactoin with other SQL builders introducing their own domain language or AST-like expressions which end up being more complicated than plain SQL.
+Indeed, the reason this library exists is my dissatisfaction with other SQL builders introducing another domain language or AST-like expressions.

-Query builders shine when dealing with records (input structs).
+Query builders shine when dealing with data transfer objects, records (input structs).

 ### Fetch Data Simply